roq-messaging/RoQ/README.md

 Building & installing
 ---------------------

 This procedure is meant for Ubuntu.
 It should be easy, though, to adapt it to another distribution or operating system.
-In this case we advise the reader to look at the [[Manual installation]].
+In this case we advise the reader to look at the https://github.com/roq-messaging/RoQ/wiki/Manual-installation.

 ### Install RoQ
 Get the GimmeRoQ.sh